tatsumoto-ren/tatsumoto-ren.github.io/blog/kana-anki-decks.md

 This deck is intended for people who just started learning Japanese.
 Learning kana is one of the first steps you take.
+For more details, read [Learning Kana In Two Days](learning-kana-in-two-days.html).

 <p align="center"><img class="shadow" src="img/kana-anki-deck.webp" alt="kana recognition deck"></p>
 <p align="center"><i>An example card.</i></p>